aziele/unique-namer/README.md

 A Python package and command-line utility to generate unique and memorable names (e.g., `talented-toucan`, `naughty-watermelon`) and IDs (e.g., `broken-radio-7ab4g`).
 These names/IDs are ideal for naming temporary directories, user session IDs, gamer tags, project names, process names, or submitted jobs.

 The generated names cover a wide range of thematic categories, including science, animals, or history, often with a humorous twist.
-While creating unique-namer, I was inspired by the creative names used by Docker for its containers and NextFlow for its processes.
+While creating unique-namer, I was inspired by the creative names used by Docker for its containers and Nextflow for its processes.

 ### Features